IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

-The big surprise came when we decided to go into street view right in front of the HDB Block:
+The big surprise came when we decided to go into street view right in front of the HDB Block (Block 401):

 ![31](31.png)

 It is green here!
 The coffee shop is also present here as well!

-This means that the 3D models that Google Earth/Maps have generated were based off an old model of the block, and it is likely that **these blocks around the estate were repainted a few months ago to green** .
+This means that the 3D models that Google Earth/Maps have generated were based off an **old model** of the block, and it is likely that **these blocks around the estate were repainted a few months ago to green** .